scullxbones/akka-persistence-mongo/README.md

 ### What's new?

+#### 0.1.1
+ - Add support for authentication against Mongo (currently MONGO CR supported) - Issue #10
+ - Compile against Akka 2.3.4, which is binary incompatible to 2.3.3 for akka-persistence module
+ - Update to support 0.3.4 of [TCK](https://github.com/krasserm/akka-persistence-testkit) - fixing issue #8 indirectly

 #### 0.1.0
  - Cross compile to 2.11 (Issue #9)
  - Update to 2.11 compatible versions of libraries (scalatest, casbah); Mark akka dependencies `provided`